Venue: East Grinstead Library, 32-40 West Street, East Grinstead, RH19 4SR

 30.1 The Chairman invited questions from those in attendance.
 The following matters were discussed:

 · A resident of Windmill Lane asked if the Council could inspect the ditch on the north side of the Lane and clear it.
 The Area Highways Manager stated that he would have to first establish the ownership of the ditch as it would be the landowners duty under ‘riparian ownership’ to clear the ditch.
 If it is privately owned there is a possibility of apply for funds under ‘Operation Watershed’.
-The Area Highways Manager agreed to look into the ownership and liaise with the local resident and local County Councillor, Liz Bennett.
+The Area Highways Manager agreed to look into the ownership and liaise with the local resident and the local Member, Mrs Liz Bennett.

 · The Chairman of West Hoathly Parish Council asked for advice on what type of Speed Indicator Device (SID) the Parish Council should purchase.
 The Area Highway Manager confirmed he would forward details onto the Parish Council clerk.